mvolkmann/blog/src/swift/Localization.md

 the environment view modifier.

 The same issue exists with retrieving localized images from an "Image Set".
-Is this a bug in SwiftUI?
+TODO: Is this a bug in SwiftUI?

 ## Localized String Arguments